lamini-ai/lamini-ai.github.io/docs/tuning/hyperparameters.md

     - The initial learning rate for the fine-tuning.
     - This parameter is passed to [HuggingFace's Transformers TrainingArguments](https://huggingface.co/docs/transformers/v4.44.2/en/main_classes/trainer#transformers.TrainingArguments.learning_rate).

-- **num_train_epochs** (float, optional)
-    - Default: `10`
-    - Total number of training epochs to perform (if not an integer, will perform the decimal part percents of the last epoch before stopping training).
-    - Will be overridden by `max_steps` if both are set.
-    - This parameter is passed to [HuggingFace's Transformers TrainingArguments](https://huggingface.co/docs/transformers/v4.44.2/en/main_classes/trainer#transformers.TrainingArguments).

 - **save_steps** (int or float, optional)
     - Default: `60`
     - Number of update steps between two checkpoint saves.